aeakett/firstdraftsandscrapsofpaper/main.md

 [^gygaxfirefn]: Take the [Ernie Gygax fire][gygaxfire] for example.
 While certainly a terrible event from a human perspective, historically speaking the loss is nothing less than tragic.
 [^scanningandsellingfn]: See [this thread on the Acaeum][acaeum1] for an example of how some collectors feel about this practice.
-[^newspapershreddingfn]: New York State Library was recently in the news when it [unceremoniously deacessioned a large collection of 19th-century newspapers][newspapershredding].
+[^newspapershreddingfn]: New York State Library was recently in the news when it [unceremoniously deaccessioned a large collection of 19th-century newspapers][newspapershredding].
 [^strongcredentials]: Indeed, this is where [PlaGMaDA][plagmada] deposits their physical artifacts and [Peterson has semi-permanently loaned the Dalluhn manuscript to them][dalluhnloan].

 [acaeum1]: https://www.acaeum.com/forum/viewtopic.php?cache=1&f=1&t=1459&p=197677&hilit=scanning#p197677